ptomulik/testmd/README.md

       .
     }

-To retrieve full records from repo database (including version, description, and other information) you may use:
+To retrieve full records from package database (including version, description, and other information) you may use:

     repo.package_records_with_prefix('apache')